rabix/benten/docs/developer.md

 ## How to setup and develop with VS Code

 - Install benten (as outlined on the main Readme)
-- Run `npm install` in this folder.
+- Run `npm install` from the `vscode-client`.
 This installs all the npm modules needed to compile the VS Code client extension.
 - Run `tsc -b`
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.